Lieblingminne und Freundesliebe in der Weltliteratur: Publication history of the book

-The book was published in an edition of 1000 copies by Adolf Brand, the pioneer activist for the acceptance of male homosexuality, but already at the end of 1900, the remaining books were bought by the publisher S. Dyck in Eberswalde, which is shown by the ticket on Brand's name on the title page.
+The book was published in an edition of 1,000 copies by Adolf Brand, an activist for the acceptance of male homosexuality, but already at the end of 1900, the remaining books were bought by the publisher S. Dyck in Eberswalde, which is shown by the ticket on Brand's name on the title page.
 In 1903, the book was taken over by the gay-friendly publisher Max Spohr, who exchanged Brand's title page for one bearing his own name.
-For a short time, the book was even banned by the courts, but later reinstated due to a favorable deposition by Ulrich von Wilamowitz-Moellendorff.
+For a short time, the book was even banned by the courts, but it was later reinstated due to a favorable deposition by Ulrich von Wilamowitz-Moellendorff.

-Only very few originals have survived the two world wars and it is therefore difficult to find them in libraries.
+Only very few originals have survived the two world wars, and it is therefore difficult to find them in libraries.
 In 1995, the Berlin publishing house Verlag Rosa Winkel published a facsimile edition (somewhat reduced in page size in comparison to the original) of the book owned by the Staatliche Bibliothek Passau, with an introduction by Marita Keilson-Lauritz.